ronnieh6918/sep10-freedom-project/tool/learning-log.md

 <hr>

 ### 3/24/2025:
 I scrolled through the building a scene section on Aframe and found that I could combine the environmental setting and adding a texture to my entity.
+I also learned to create a custom sky background assigned with a preferred color.
+Also, I figured out how to create a plane that can be the starting foundation that acts like a floor/ground where you can put more entities on the plane creating a unique scene.

 * [Image texture](https://aframe.io/docs/1.7.0/guides/building-a-basic-scene.html)
 * [Custom background](https://aframe.io/docs/1.7.0/guides/building-a-basic-scene.html)